mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-09-08-alerting-on-slos.md

 The motivation for adopting SLO-based alerting is best described by pulling out a few sections of the "SLO-based alerting" tech spec I wrote at Glitch - the spec was used to discuss if this was the right approach for us.

-Each tech spec at Glitch is based off a common template, in this post I've extracted the **TL;DR**, **Background**, and **Goals** sections as those nicely cover where we're coming from, and what we're hoping to achieve.
+Each tech spec at Glitch is based on a common template, in this post I've extracted the **TL;DR**, **Background**, and **Goals** sections as those nicely cover where we're coming from, and what we're hoping to achieve.
 The tech spec is from 2020-07-01 - I have fixed a few typos, but otherwise the content is left unaltered.

 ----